MinchinWeb/minchin.ca/content/pages/wishlist.md

 Christmas time's a coming...

-You always ask for Christmas ~~birthday~~ present ideas, so here's the random things I've had running through my head.
+You always ask for Christmas <del>birthday</del> present ideas, so here's the random things I've had running through my head.
 In no particular order:

 -   *The Book of Minchin: A Family for All Seasons* by Dorthy